 Practical Design Considerations

 When loading a trailer, they say “put heavier items at the front.”
 Is that how you setup an analysis?
+What about the person who does not follow that advise?

 The dynamics of motion and impact are just one area of concern.
 In an engineering project years ago, we used a 12 ton hydraulic press to “smash” small metal pieces to the right thickness.
 Interestingly, we then did the same thing with a small slide hammer dropped just a few inches.
 Don’t ever underestimate the effects of impact.
 For this discussion, a pothole, or rock or a washboard road.